itSim04/stunning-laravel/README.md

 ## Introduction

 The purpose of this exercise is deploying a Laravel website on an Ubuntu Server.
-This file will consist of a step by step report of the steps taken.
+This file will consist of a report of the steps taken.

 <hr>